FIVE MOST SURPRISING FINDS

 Moskos & Butler, All That We Can Be, Basic Books, 1996

 Not a perfect meritocracy — no human institution achieves perfection — but a functional one.
 Decades of research show that racial gaps in promotion narrow dramatically in the military compared to comparable civilian career tracks (Moskos & Butler, All That We Can Be, Basic Books, 1996).
-This was not achieved through diversity statements or unconscious bias training.
-It was achieved through integration — the daily reality of Black and white Americans eating together, sleeping in adjacent bunks, trusting each other with their lives, and advancing based on demonstrated performance.
+This was achieved through integration — the daily reality of Black and white Americans eating together, sleeping in adjacent bunks, trusting each other with their lives, and advancing based on demonstrated performance.
+Not through diversity statements or unconscious bias training.

 “The military did not promise Black men equity.
 It promised them a standard.
 And when Black men met that standard, the institution kept its word.
 That is rarer than it should be in America.”

 The original GI Bill of 1944 was, for Black veterans, a documented betrayal.
 Ira Katznelson’s When Affirmative Action Was White (W. W. Norton, 2005) meticulously documents how the bill’s administration through local VA offices and state universities allowed Southern states to systematically exclude Black veterans from its benefits.
-This is historical fact, and it represents one of the greatest thefts of Black wealth in the twentieth century.
+This represents one of the greatest thefts of Black wealth in the twentieth century.

 But the story did not end there.
 The post-Vietnam GI Bill, the Montgomery GI Bill (1984), and especially the Post-9/11 GI Bill (2008) corrected the discriminatory administration of the original.
-These modern iterations provide direct federal payments to educational institutions, bypassing the local gatekeepers who had excluded Black veterans.
-The result has been transformative:
+These modern versions provide direct federal payments to educational institutions, bypassing the local gatekeepers who had excluded Black veterans.
+The result has been transformative.

 Compare this to the average Black college graduate who carries $25,000 more in student loan debt than the average white graduate (National Center for Education Statistics).
 The GI Bill does not just educate.
 It liberates — from the debt trap that is swallowing an entire generation of Black college graduates whole.